Sparkes7/TE-Week2-Assignment/README.md

 I believe that this week was a massive step forward for me.
 Not only did I manage to achieve goals set forth for the assignment, I applied it to a larger project that I'm very happy with as a portfolio piece.
 It was great to get my hands dirty with more javascript to create functionality past the week 1 assignment, and I've learned so much from this project.

+### Feedback

+I understand that this project was all about the javascript, therefore please feel free to only provide Javascript feedback if necessary, however open to any and all as always :)

 ### References

 [MDN: Data Attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/data-*)